Caesurus/elf_packer/README.md

 If the loader needs to load a dynamically linked ELF it places an interpreter (usually ld.so) and a requested binary into a memory and then calls the interpreter entry point.

+This branch adds the aes implementation from: [tiny-AES-c](https://github.com/kokke/tiny-AES-c/)

 ## Build